vinilage/mck-om/README.md

-# Deploy OpsManager and MongoDB locally with Kubernetes (MCK)
+# Deploy MongoDB & OpsManager locally with Kubernetes (MCK)

 Using MongoDB Controllers for Kubernetes (MCK) to deploy MongoDB and Ops Manager locally.
 This is an opinionated tutorial aiming to simplify the deployment process.